terra-reference/terraref.github.io/index.md

 excerpt: ""
 search_omit: true
 ---
-<strong>The Transportation Energy Resources from Renewable Agriculture Phenotyping Reference Platform (TERRA-REF) is a national high-throughput phenotyping platform that aims to revolutionize plant breeding.</strong>
+#### The Transportation Energy Resources from Renewable Agriculture Phenotyping Reference Platform (TERRA-REF) is a national high-throughput phenotyping platform that aims to revolutionize plant breeding.

-# Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids.
+#### <i>Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids.</i>

 ## Critial elements to TERRA-REF's integrated phenotyping system.